kamindustries/Dust/README.md

 # Dust
 Dust is a GPU-based particle simulation and rendering system for Unity.
+All simulation is done in world space.

+### Usage
+Add the DustParticleSystem component to a Game Object and press play.
+The two values for mass, momentum, and lifespan properties set the minimum and maximum range for a random value assigned when the particle is spawned.

 ### Requirements
 * \>=Unity 2017.3
 * GPU with compute shader support

-### Usage
-Add the DustParticleSystem component to a Game Object and press play.
-Properties with two values imply a random selection between them.

 ### To Do
 * Rotation over lifetime + by speed